Code of Business Conduct and Ethics

 Contacts with the Media, the Public or Attorneys

-If an attorney, whether representing a person, another company or the government, contacts an employee regarding the Company, then the employee should refer him or her to the Company’s General Counsel.
+If an attorney, whether representing a person or another company, contacts an employee regarding the Company, then the employee should refer him or her to the Company’s General Counsel.
 If an employee receives a summons, legal complaint, subpoena, other similar legal document concerning the Company, then the employees should immediately consult with the Company’s General Counsel to ensure that the Company responds appropriately.

 Environmental, Health and Safety

-A sound environmental, health and safety performance contributes to the Company’s competitive strength and benefits its customers, stockholders and employees.
+Sound environmental, health and safety performance contributes to the Company’s competitive strength and benefits its customers, stockholders and employees.
 The Company therefore expects employees to conduct operations on behalf of the Company with the highest regard for the quality of the environment.
-Translated into day-to-day activities, that means reporting unsafe working conditions, using resources efficiently, recycling as appropriate, handling any hazardous materials properly and handling and disposing of all materials and waste according to applicable laws and Company policies.
+Translated into day-to-day activities, that means reporting unsafe working conditions, using resources efficiently, recycling as appropriate, handling any hazardous materials properly, handling and disposing of all materials and waste and designing, constructing, operating and maintaining equipment, pipeline, and facilities to minimize environmental impacts and to comply with applicable laws and Company policies.
+All releases must be reported to the appropriate Whiting personnel in a timely fashion and spills must be responded to and cleaned up in accordance with company policy and applicable regulations.
+All applicable and assigned monitoring and recordkeeping requirements must be complied with and any deviations/exceedance must be reported in a timely fashion to appropriate Whiting personnel

 Maintaining a secure workplace and facilities safeguards the Company’s employees and property.
 The Company intends to comply with all laws and standards established by appropriate federal, state, and local governments and agencies (both United States and foreign) respecting discharges into water sources or the atmosphere or the disposal of solid and hazardous wastes.